twinnydotdev/twinny/README.md

 Replace 7b with the model which you would like to run e.g 13b or 34b.
 Please make aure that you are using the `code` version.
 Once you have a reply from the ollama model the API should have started automatically along side it.

+The extension will prompt and guide you through the installation of Ollama if you don't have it installed.

 ### Installation & Setup

 Once you have the [ollama](https://github.com/jmorganca/ollama) API up and running you will need to install the extension.

 You can install the verified extension using vscode or visit [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) for more information on how to install it.

+When the extension is running and the Ollama server is running you will see a `🤖` icon at the bottom of your editor.

 Enjoy enhanced code completions with **twinny**! 🎉